civi-social/civi-legislation-data/readme.md

 # Getting Started

-How to get started with the backend repo for the WindyCivi social projects
+This document provides a brief overview of how to get started with WindyCivi's backend repo.

-1. Use the terminal to navigate to the folder where you'd like this project stored.
-We'll store the project in the **documents** folder for demonstration
+1. In the terminal - navigate to the folder where you'd like this project stored.
+For the purposes of demonstration, we'll store this project in the **documents** folder by running cd documents.
- 1. Run cd documents

 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/498b3d10-590a-4c3e-99e9-da5de86c7130)